Skip to main content

 karinrin / Shutterstock

-Other than being a great garnish and tea base, mint can also work well as a companion plant for tomatoes.
+Other than being a great garnish and tea base, mint is also one of the best companion plants for tomatoes.
 (And why not top your favorite tomato bisque with mint?)
 Because of its strong fragrance, it helps keep out pests such as ants, mosquitoes, and fleas.
 Mint does grow prolifically, so you might want to prune it back or keep it in its own pot.

 What should you not plant next to tomatoes?